nasa/progpy/sphinx-config/dev_guide.rst

 Branching Strategy
 ------------------
 Our project is following the git strategy described `here <https://nvie.com/posts/a-successful-git-branching-model/>`__.
 Release branches are not required.
 Details specific to each branch are described below.
+We recommend that developers from within NASA watch `this video <https://nasa-my.sharepoint.com/:v:/g/personal/rduffy_ndc_nasa_gov/EYCJK6qffBZNtSKZTOV9nPMBc9cPPF6fniRuKtG2GWvoPA>` on git strategies and best practices.

 `master`: Every merge into the master branch is done using a pull request (never commiting directly), is assigned a release number, and must complete the release checklist.
 The release checklist is a software assurance tool.